Arno989/wsl2-Denv/README.md

-# Tutorial for Desktop enviroment in wsl2 (wsl Arch distro)
+# Tutorial for Desktop enviroment in WSL2 (Arch distro)
 The tutorial will tell you how to run desktop environment inside Windows Subsystem for Linux.
 And you don't need to build a developement environment with virtual machines any more.